How do you get rid of headache? Not just any headache, one that lasts and lasts... 43 days.

-This really freaked me out, being this dizzy and nauseous forever.
-ARGH!!!!
+The thought of being this dizzy and nauseous forever, was really disheartening.
 Perhaps I could take up sailing for real, I was trying to think positive.
-I did discover how to get rid of headache with the right medication and to talk more with my friends.
+I did discover how to get rid of headache with the right medication and to trust talking more with my medical friends.

-A doctor friend of mine suggested Lysine as I had shingles a year ago, same place in my head, and within two weeks of taking that I could hear again.
+A doctor friend of mine suggested taking the supplement Lysine as I had shingles a year ago.
+It was the same location in my head, and within two weeks of taking that I could hear again.
 So who knows what really worked, but I am relieved.

 I hope this article helps clarify things so you never need to suffer needlessly or as long as this.
 There is not always one easy way to get rid of headache.

 1. Make a List of Symptoms and Meds Tried

 Make getting to the doctor to get rid of headache that lasts and lasts your number one priority.
 It is important to include what other health conditions you have as to what will help you get rid of headache.